-Around the edge of the puddle, maggots feed on any detritus in the puddle.
+Around the puddle’s edge, larvae feed on any residue in the pool.
 The larvae of the drone fly; these maggots use their spiracle as a snorkel to breathe.

 Mosquitos also breed and lay their eggs in puddles.
-The larvae are laid on the surface of the water before moving to safety at the bottom of the puddle.
+The larvae are laid on the water’s surface before moving to safety at the bottom of the pool.

 Cyclops, an invertebrate copepod, may also be seen feeding on tiny rotifers.